Dearborn Public Library

 Library Director, Dr. R. Patrick Coady, retires after 17 years of service.
 Dearborn Library Commission dedicates the HFCL reflecting pool on May 1st, 2006, in his honor, renaming it the Coady Reflecting Pool.

-Mrs. Maryanne Bartles appointed Library Director on May 16th, 2006.
+Maryanne Bartles appointed Library Director on May 16th, 2006.

 September, 2006